JamesNZL/notion-assignment-import/README.md

 6. The configured `Database` is queried to avoid import of duplicate assignments (by matching assignment URLs).

 7. The configured `Database Properties` are used to create a new database page for each assignment with the Notion API.

+# Contributors

+1. Thank you to [PolarWolf314](https://github.com/PolarWolf314) for doing the conversion work to add Safari support!